DanielSteele1/Orbit-Kanban-board-application/README.md

  -> Please, do not clone this repository unless you are a recruiter.
 If you copy my work and try to pass it off as your own (this has happened before!), I will know.

 ---
-## 📷 Screenshot - Everything is subject to change including this UI
+## 📷 Screenshots - Everything is subject to change including this UI

 ### Main page showing a masonry grid with each board
 <img width="1916" height="921" alt="image" src="https://github.com/user-attachments/assets/530e2edd-6b18-4aa4-ae38-195d9f5ed70a" />

-### Inside each board is a kanban board where you can add/remove tasks and columns, and reorder with drag and drop.
+### Inside each board is a Kanban board, where you can add/remove tasks and columns, and reorder with drag and drop.

 <img width="1914" height="919" alt="image" src="https://github.com/user-attachments/assets/5a8de316-8684-414b-8fba-925300001eef" />